By Lucy Alexander

 What Is a Pyrometric Cone?

-A pyrometric cone is a small, slender piece of ceramic material that is formulated to bend at a specific amount of heatwork — meaning the blend of heat + time the kiln applies.
+A pyrometric cone is a small, slender piece of ceramic material that is formulated to melt at a specific amount of heatwork — meaning the blend of heat + time the kiln applies.

 A cone melting or bending is physical proof of what really happened inside the kiln.